 The original Chronoliner model that served as a base for this model was officially presented about a year and a half ago during Baselworld 2015 trade show.
-In a press release that accompanied the timekeeper’s announcement, the Swiss watchmaker admitted that its sources of inspiration are coming from as far as the 1950s and the 1960s when Breitling became what it is now: an ultra-luxury brand that is as closely associated with aviation as Tag Heuer is identified with all things motorsports.
+In a press release that accompanied the timekeeper’s announcement, the Swiss brand admitted that its sources of inspiration are coming from as far as the 1950s and the 1960s when Breitling became what it is now: an ultra-luxury brand that is as closely associated with aviation as Tag Heuer is identified with all things motorsports.

 Although the Swiss-based company didn’t name any particular model that this new collection pays homage to or at least is based on, it was heavily influenced by the gorgeous Unitime Co-Pilot Chronograph from the 1960s.
 Looking as similar as they are, the main difference between the two is the choice of movements.

 While the older model was powered by an archaic hand-wound Venus 178 caliber that couldn’t offer anything fancier than 24-hour military-style time display and chronograph (the second time zone was displayed using the same hour hand pointing at Arabic numerals on the bi-directional rotating bezel with another 24-hour scale,) this new crop features a more modern ETA-based caliber that follows a more convenient time representation convention.
 While the main time zone is displayed using a traditional 12-hour scale on the main dial, the second (and third!) time zones are indicated by an extra hour hand that points at respective numerals on the bezel and secondary chapter rings on the dial.

-Since the extra zones are presented in the 24-hour standard, there is no need for a day/night indicator that not only makes the watch easier to read but also simplifying the movement thus decreasing a chance of breakdown.
+Since the extra zones are presented in the 24-hour standard, there is no need for a day/night indicator that not only makes the dial easier to read but also simplifying the movement thus decreasing a chance of breakdown.

 Case & Strap